 Increase the Element of Fire with Tile

-While tile is made from the earth, glazed tile connects to the fire element.
-It’s smooth surface creates fast moving chi and increase yang energy.
+Glazed tile connects to the fire element in Feng Shui.
+Its smooth surface creates fast moving qi (or energy) and increase yang energy.
 Yang qi is the qi of movement and action.
 If you want to increase the fire element in this space even more, add glazed tile to strengthen this property.
 Plus from an interior design standpoint, it creates a beautiful statement and focal point for your room.

 Display your Wood